ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 * the key config specifies a KEM, KDF, or AEAD algorithm the client doesn't recognize.

-Aggregators SHOULD use the HTTP caching to permit client-side caching of this resource {{!RFC5861}}.
+Aggregators SHOULD use HTTP caching to permit client-side caching of this resource {{!RFC5861}}.
 Aggregators SHOULD favor long cache lifetimes to avoid frequent cache revalidation, e.g., on the order of days.
 Aggregators can control this cached lifetime with the Cache-Control header, as follows: